 In describing SCHELTJENS work the Pointillist are often cited, for their mastery of optical affect by which the alignment of blocks of color construct an image.
 And yet, the “Reinvigoration of the Portrait” owes its due to the works of both YVARAL and CLOSE who in their own insistent departure from the classical confines of portraiture, re-determined its very nature and fostered a seismic shift in contemporary art and its vocabulary.
 Their pixilated approach, borne of a digital age, concentrated on the facets of facial construction that asserted a novel perspective with maximal visceral affect.
 That and the prominence of the scale of their works were key to its influence.
 Inherent in SCHELTJENS’ own works is this same re-directed focus on the architecture- the elemental structure of the face.
 Her employment of material – glass, the assemblage of their colored fragments, distinguishes her works, treating the viewer to a singular kaleidoscopic experience.

 Residing in Belgium where she studied at the SISA Antwerp Institute of Decorative Arts and Crafts and influenced, as well, by her husband’s own work in glass, SCHELTJENS continues her magnificent and compelling explorations.
-Her work has been exhibited in various galleries in Europe, Hong Kong, and Dubai.
-Canfin Gallery is pleased to welcome Isabelle to their own International stable of artists.
+Her work has been exhibited in various galleries in Europe, Middle East and Asia.
+Canfin Gallery is pleased to represent Isabelle in the USA.